Updated 2023

 This community landmark and historic church was built in 1895 by and for African and Native Americans.
 On-site, you can also visit the Frances K. Moore Memorial Museum, named for a descendant of the church founders.
 It features a unique collection of late 19th and 20th-century household furnishings, tools, photographs, and memorabilia.

 There are many more sites, museums, memorials, and monuments in and around Fairfax County, like the Smithsonian’s National Museum of African American History and Culture and the Martin Luther King, Jr. Memorial.
-Or, learn about Sully Historic Site's interesting ties to the Underground Railroad.
-Be sure to bookmark our guide to these and more African American experiences.
+Or, learn about Sully Historic Site's interesting ties to the Underground RailroadBe sure to bookmark our guide to these and more African American experiences.

-Support black-owned businesses
+Support Black-owned businesses

-There are hundreds upon hundreds of restaurants in Fairfax County, but if you want to support local, black-owned eateries, there are many cuisine options to choose from as well.
+There are hundreds upon hundreds of restaurants in Fairfax County, but if you want to support local, Back-owned eateries, there are many cuisine options to choose from as well.
 Grab a taste of the islands at Caribbean Plate in Falls Church, treat yourself to a traditional Ethiopian coffee ceremony at Enatye Ethiopian Cuisine in Herndon, find comfort in delicious southern home cooking at Della J’s Delectables on Richmond Highway, or take home a mouth-watering pie from Pie Gourmet in Vienna.

-For an evolving list of black-owned restaurants in Fairfax County, click here.
+For an evolving list of Black-owned restaurants in Fairfax County, click here.
 Do you know of a spot that should be added?
 Let us know in the comments.

 For more information on local black-owned businesses, please visit the website of the Northern Virginia Black Chamber of Commerce or this Black-Owned Business Directory on Yelp.